sixthresearcher/amplisat/README.md

    `perl ampliSAS.pl -i guppy_example.fa.gz -d example.cvs -o amplisas_guppy_example -debug `
 3. Compare AmpliSAS results obtained with different clustering/filtering parameters:<br>
    `perl ampliCOMPARE.pl -1 amplicheck_guppy_example/results.xlsx -2 amplisas_guppy_example/results.xlsx`

+## License details

+The AmpliSAT software has been developed partially as an academic project and partially as a private development.

+- The scripts ampliSAS.pl, ampliCHECK.pl, ampliCLEAN.pl, ampliCOMBINE.pl, ampliCOMPARE.pl, ampliQC.pl, ampliLEGACY.pl,
+ampliMERGE.pl, ampliMIX.pl, ampliSIM.pl, add_barcodes.pl and reformat_amplitaxo.pl have been developed
+by Alvaro Sebastian, Magdalena Migalska and Jacek Radwan (Copyright 2015-2020) and they have the following license:
+  Permission to use, copy, modify and distribute any part of this program for any educational, research, profit and non-profit purposes, without fee, and without a written agreement is hereby granted, provided that this paragraph and the following license paragraphs appear in all copies.
+- The scripts ampliTCR.pl and ampliCDR3.pl have been developed
+by Alvaro Sebastian, Magdalena Migalska and Jacek Radwan (Copyright 2015-2020) and they have the following license when used for the analysis of any data excluding human and mouse data:
+  Permission to use, copy, modify and distribute any part of this program for any educational, research, profit and non-profit purposes, without fee, and without a written agreement is hereby granted, provided that this paragraph and the following license paragraphs appear in all copies.
+- The scripts ampliTCR.pl and ampliCDR3.pl have been developed
+by Alvaro Sebastian (Copyright 2015-2020) and they have the following license when used for the analysis of human or mouse data:
+  Permission to use, copy, modify and distribute any part of this program for any educational, research and non-profit purposes, by non-profit institutions only, without fee, and without a written agreement is hereby granted, provided that this paragraph and the following license paragraphs appear in all copies.
+- The scripts ampliCANCER.pl, ampliHLA.pl, ampliON.pl, ampliTAXO.pl, annotate_variants.pl, common_variants.pl, compare_variants.pl and filter_somatic_variants.pl have been developed
+by Alvaro Sebastian (Copyright 2015-2020) and they have the following license when used for any kind of data:
+  Permission to use, copy, modify and distribute any part of this program for any educational, research and non-profit purposes, by non-profit institutions only, without fee, and without a written agreement is hereby granted, provided that this paragraph and the following license paragraphs appear in all copies.

+Those desiring to incorporate this work into commercial products or use for commercial purposes should contact Alvaro Sebastian using the following email address: sixthresearcher@gmail.com

+IN NO EVENT SHALL THE INVENTORS (ALVARO SEBASTIAN, MAGDALENA MIGALSKA OR JACEK RADWAN) BE LIABLE TO ANY PARTY FOR DIRECT, INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES, INCLUDING LOST PROFITS, ARISING OUT OF THE USE OF THIS SOFTWARE, EVEN IF THE INVENTORS HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+THE SOFTWARE PROVIDED HEREIN IS ON AN “AS IS” BASIS, AND THE INVENTORS HAS NO OBLIGATION TO PROVIDE MAINTENANCE, SUPPORT, UPDATES, ENHANCEMENTS, OR MODIFICATIONS.
+THE INVENTORS MAKES NO REPRESENTATIONS AND EXTENDS NO WARRANTIES OF ANY KIND, EITHER IMPLIED OR EXPRESS, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, OR THAT THE USE OF THE SOFTWARE WILL NOT INFRINGE ANY PATENT, TRADEMARK OR OTHER RIGHTS.